-Journal topics for high school teens to process through feelings, express themselves, and get closer to their true selves.
+Journal topics for high school teens to process through feelings, express themselves, and understand better who they truly are.

 You’re reading an article about journal topics for high school teens from someone who has literally been journaling since the second grade.